 Now of course, you might not be able to answer that with a lot of confidence because no one knows what their PhD experience is going to be like until they do it.
-However, here are some things you can do to help you form a clearer picture before you even apply: ask professors in your field what they think about getting a PhD, try some research opportunities as an undergraduate, and read blogs by PhD students (like mine!).
+However, here are some things you can do to help you form a clearer picture before you even apply: ask professors in your field what they think about getting a PhD, try some research opportunities as an undergraduate, and read blogs by PhD students (e.g. see my post on a day in the life of a PhD student or check out other blogs on my resources page).
 Does it sound like something you also want to do?
 Does it seem more appealing than your other life options?

 2. Understand What You’re Getting Yourself Into

 Aside from your own personal motivations, there are some important external factors that will have an impact on whether getting a PhD is a good idea.
 In particular, there are a couple questions you should definitely have answered before attending a PhD program.

 What is the funding situation for students?
 While having tuition covered and a guaranteed stipend is the norm for biostatistics PhD programs, it’s still something you should check.
 Several PhD programs in other departments at the Johns Hopkins Bloomberg School of Public Health, for instance, cover full tuition but don’t guarantee a stipend.